LoserSun/cs231n-study-schedule/README.md

   These readings are optional and contain pointers of interest.

- - [X] [Deep Learning using Linear Support Vector Machines](http://arxiv.org/abs/1306.0239) from Charlie Tang 2013 presents some results claiming that the L2SVM outperforms Softmax.
+ - - [x] [Deep Learning using Linear Support Vector Machines](http://arxiv.org/abs/1306.0239) from Charlie Tang 2013 presents some results claiming that the L2SVM outperforms Softmax.

 ## **Lecture3 :** Loss Functions and Optimization  [**done!!!**]